dylanhood/QuantRacer/README.md

 For any question/comment/concern please email <ddhtcm@umsystem.edu>

-If you find any error in the repository, maybe file an issue at <https://github.com/dylanhood/QuantRacer/issues>
+If you find any error in the repository, maybe file an [issue](https://github.com/dylanhood/QuantRacer/issues).

 ## Authors